Skip To Main Content

 2. GENERAL STATEMENT OF POLICY

-1. Students, parents, employees or other persons, may report concerns or complaints to the school district.
+1. Students, parents, employees, or other persons may report concerns or complaints to the school district.
 While written reports are encouraged, a complaint may be made orally.
-A person may make a complaint at any level of the school district, i.e. principal, superintendent or school board; however, persons are encouraged to bring a complaint at the building level when appropriate.
-Any employee receiving a complaint shall advise the principal or immediate supervisor of the receipt of the complaint so a decision can be made as to whether the complaint should be referred to a district level administrator(s).
+Any employee receiving a complaint shall advise the principal or immediate supervisor of the receipt of the complaint.
+The supervisor shall make an initial determination as to the seriousness of the complaint and whether the matter should be referred to the superintendent.
+A person may file a complaint at any level of the school district; i.e., principal, superintendent or school board.
+However, persons are encouraged to file a complaint at the building level when appropriate.

 Legal References: